walexgreenp/CardBST/README.md

 # CardBST
 "Game" simulation.
 Program reads 2 .txt files, takes data, inserts data into Binary Searh Tree, and compares data.
+The end of program shows the time program took to run using my implementation of the BST class, compared to a basic linear search comparison which I implemented in linearSearchCompare.cpp.

 # What I learned
 * Solidified my understanding of BSTs, and when their usage is most efficient.